labgrid-project/labgrid/doc/configuration.rst

 AndroidUSBFastboot
 ~~~~~~~~~~~~~~~~~~
-An :any:`AndroidUSBFastboot` resource describes a USB device in the fastboot
+An :any:`AndroidUSBFastboot` resource describes a USB device in the *Fastboot
-state.
+state*.
 Previously, this resource was named AndroidFastboot and this name still
 supported for backwards compatibility.